viktorbenei/bookmarks/remote-dev-env.md

 - Keep the Bitrise VM alive for longer: add a `Script` step at the end of the workflow with `sleep 1800` to keep it running for half an hour.
 - Run a new build with Remote Access enabled.
+- Note: you can drag and drop files and folders into VSCode and it'll copy that over to the Remote VM.
+Depending on what you're doing it might be easier to just drag and drop your whole folder than to recreate via script what you have in local, e.g. if you depend on uncommitted or special test files which aren't in the repo.